Get to know where we have been and where God has taken us.

 Where?
 God said that Columbia had many people who were disconnected — disconnected from Him, disconnected from the Church, disconnected from people.
 The harvest field of Columbia was ripe!

 With Whom?
 Doug sensed God’s specific leading to look outside his present church.
 God was raising up a people who were mostly nameless and faceless to Doug.
-God was asking Doug to be faithful to His call, and letting Doug know that he would find the people, and they would find him.
+God was asking Doug to be faithful to His call, and let Doug know that he would find the people, and they would find him.

 When?
 It seemed that Fall in Columbia, MO—a college town—was a time of beginnings; so, on Sunday, August 4th, 2002, CenterPoint Church held her first corporate meeting.

 CenterPoint’s first days were humble and humbling.
 Doug had left the comfort of a wonderful church of 800 to pastor a group of approximately 76, which represented the first group of people whom God was raising up to reach the lost.
 In a strange way, God was bringing the lost and disconnected to reach the lost and disconnected.
 Those first meetings were held at the Ramada Inn on Vandiver Road.
 God had provided children’s workers, singers, musicians, and greeters.
 It was awesome!

 Within a few months, CenterPoint outgrew the Ramada Inn, and joined forces with former members of Crossroads Christian Center to occupy their meeting place in Vandiver Square.
 Before long, CenterPoint outgrew that location as well, and this blessing from God led to a more permanent home in the Kelly Plaza building.
 The church expanded that space twice over the course of fifteen years to enlarge the worship, fellowship, and children’s areas.